SCENE 01 / FIELD MONITORS

 What size director's monitor is standard?

-17-inch monitors are common for video village, though we also provide 24-inch and 32-inch options for larger setups.
-The choice depends on viewing distance, number of people monitoring, and space constraints.
+17-inch monitors are common for video village, and we also supply 24-inch and 32-inch options for larger setups.
+The right pick depends on viewing distance, how many people watch, and the space you have.

 Can you provide wireless video?

-Yes, we supply Teradek Bolt and Vaxis wireless systems for reliable, zero-latency video transmission.
-These allow directors and clients to monitor without being tethered to the camera.
+Yes.
+We supply Teradek Bolt and Vaxis wireless systems for reliable, zero-latency video.
+These let directors and clients watch the feed without being tied to the camera.

 Do monitors come calibrated?